Skip to content

 6.2 Enable Collector

-To enable RUM, you need to allow remote access to DataKit's port 9529.
-Edit the following file.
+Enable RUM by allowing remote access to DataKit's port 9529, edit the following file.

 /usr/local/datakit/conf.d/datakit.conf